elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

       - _poisoned reverse_: accept higher value (error message)
       - _split horizon_: if the predecessor sends an update, don't send back an update.
 Let timeout expiry fix the cost

+Example of DV.
+C - A  - B. In first iteration, we figure out the distance and we notify.
+C and B update their mappings, so notify a second time, and be done.

 ### Routing Scaling

-- administration autonomous system routing
+- administration Autonomous System routing
+- Tier-1 ISPs either have one or multiple
+- AS numbers assigned by ICANN
-- inter-AS routing
+- intra-AS routing
 - RIP: Routing INformation Protocol (RFC 1723)
   - Classic DV
 - EIGRP: Enhanced Interior Gateway Routing Protocol